VirtCode/hypr-dynamic-cursors/README.md

 ```

 ### shape rules
 Shape Rules can be used to override the mode or its behaviour on a per-shape basis.
-They can be defined with the keyword `shaperule` in the config file, perferrably in the `plugin:dynamic-cursors` section.
+They can be defined with the keyword `shaperule` in the config file, preferably in the `plugin:dynamic-cursors` section.

 **Note:** Shape rules only apply to server side cursor shapes.
 Sadly, not everyone supports server side cursors yet, which means shape rules won't work with apps using toolkits like e.g. GTK.